"Used To" / "Be Used To" / "Get Used To": What's the Difference? [Updated]

 Are you getting used to your new job?

-They are getting used to living in Spain.
+They're still getting used to living in a new country.

 In these examples, the process of becoming normal isn't complete yet.
 In other words, the situation is somewhere between new and normal.

-Use "gotten used to" with the verb "have" for asking questions and for talking about the process of becoming accustomed to something.
+Use "gotten used to" with the verb "have" to ask questions and to talk about a process of adapting that began in the past.

 Have you gotten used to waking up early every morning?